Monsters and Men: Plot

-The next day, his partner Stacey brings up that internal affairs is looking into the case of the shooting of Darius Larson, specifically against officer Scala who was involved.
-Stacey seems dismissive of the entire incident, but Dennis thinks that reform is necessary and Scala is a bad cop.
-Later at dinner with friends, the incident of the shooting comes up as an item of discussion.
-Dennis becomes protective of the police as a whole claiming that they risk their lives, meanwhile Lisa argues that a man should not lose his life over a cigarette and that Dennis should be part of the solution to get rid of corrupt police.
-On his drive into the station, he is told about two officers who were shot and killed on duty.
-During an internal affairs interview, Dennis does not speak out against officer Scala.
+The next day, his partner Stacey brings up the fact that internal affairs is looking into the case of the shooting of Darius Larson, and specifically at Officer Scala, who shot Larson.
+Stacey seems dismissive of the entire incident, but Dennis thinks Scala is a bad cop.
+Later at dinner with friends, the incident of the shooting comes up in conversation.
+Dennis defends police as a whole, pointing out that they risk their lives every day, while Lisa argues that a man should not lose his life over cigarettes and that Dennis should be part of the solution.
+On his drive to the station, he learns that two officers were shot and killed on duty; he attends their funeral.
+During an internal affairs interview, Dennis does not speak out against Officer Scala.
 Later, on Dennis' night patrol, Zyrick, the boy who was playing basketball with Dennis earlier, is detained by some other officers.
-While Dennis drives by, the narrative shifts to Zyrick who is visibly scared.
+As Dennis drives by, the narrative shifts to Zyrick, who is visibly scared.

-After being released by the cops, Zyrick returns home where he and his father live.
-The next day we watch Zyrick commute to his private school where he plays baseball.
-He is told about how recruiting scouts are going to be coming to his upcoming baseball game by his coach.
-On his way home from school, he sees some cops detaining another young black man on the street.
-Zyrick comes home and watches the video of Darius Larson getting killed.
+After being searched and released by the cops, Zyrick returns home where he and his father live.
+The next day Zyrick jogs to his private school, where he plays baseball.
+His coach tells him that recruiting scouts are coming to his upcoming baseball game.
+On his way home from school, he sees cops detaining another young black man on the street.
+Back at home, he watches the video of Darius Larson's death.
 The next day Zyrick finds Zoe, who Zyrick has seen passing out flyers.
-Zyrick asks to help out with community activism and Zoe introduces him to the group that is getting ready for a protest against Darius Larson's shooting.
-A scout comes to recruit Zyrick at his home, but asks him questions about his character, making a lot of racial assumptions in his line of questioning.
-The scout indicates that Zyrick will be recruited, leading to the father and Zyrick to celebrate after the scout leaves.
-Later, Zoe and Zyrick then go visit Manny's home.
-We find out Manny has been arrested, and Marisol is pregnant with another child.
+Zyrick asks to help out with community activism and Zoe introduces him to her group, which is getting ready for a protest against the Larson shooting.
+A scout comes to recruit Zyrick at his home, but asks him questions about his character that imply racial assumptions.
+The scout indicates that Zyrick will be recruited, so Zyrick and his father celebrate after the scout leaves.
+Later, Zoe and Zyrick visit Manny's home.
+We find out Manny is in prison and Marisol is pregnant with another child.